 We’d love to hear from you – comment below!

-Don't miss our other guides to rides in the area: see the related rides section above or check these: Stelvio (from Prato), Umbrail Pass loop, Bernina Pass loop, Mortirolo and Gavia loop and Cancano lake.
+Don’t miss our other guides to rides in the area: see the related rides section below or check these: Stelvio (from Prato), Umbrail Pass loop, Bernina Pass loop, Mortirolo and Gavia loop and Cancano lake.